Skip to article frontmatterSkip to article content

 Export.image.toDrive({...});

-A layer may look good on the map because of the visualization parameters, but the exported raster contains the original data values unless you explicitly export a visualized image.
+A layer may look good on the map because of the visualization settings, but the exported raster contains the original data values unless you explicitly export a visualized image.

 Questions